TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Entering.rst

 Submodule "TypoScript records overview"
 =======================================

-This submodule shows all pages that contain TypoScript either by having a TypoScript record or by having a
+This submodule shows all pages that contain TypoScript by having a TypoScript record.
-:ref:`Site Set TypoScript provider <t3coreapi:site-sets-typoscript>`.

 ..  figure:: /Images/ManualScreenshots/TypoScriptModule/TypoScriptRecordsOverview.png
     :alt: Screenshot of Submodule "TypoScript records overview" in the TYPO3 backend